 We’ll chat a little, take a voluntary group photo, then read for about an hour, and then chat a little more.
 Socializing is totally optional, of course!
 Please add your name to our email list (if you’re not on it), and please take a Honolulu Silent Book Club sticker if you don’t already have one, a Honolulu Silent Book Club bookmark, and a couple of our calling cards so you can spread the love.

-Wednesday, July 30, from 6 to 9 at Proof Social Club.
+Wednesday, August 27, from 6 to whenever at Proof Social Club.

 Proof Social Club is a bar in Downtown Honolulu where Chaplain Lane meets Fort Street Mall.